daedals/cellular_automaton/README.md

 # cellular_automaton

 A python application implementing the common 'falling sand' simulation.
-It is meant as a self-learning exercise working with Github Pages and Pythons FastAPI.
+It is meant as a self-learning exercise working with Pythons FastAPI.

 ## Table of Contents